Irobot-chf/Irobot-chf.github.io/_pages/about.md

 # 🏅 Honors and Awards
-- 2019, Awarded the Second Prize  in the Big Data of Smart City Innovative Applications University Of Science and technology of China Campus Algorithm Invitation.
+- 2023, Awarded the Excellent Paper Award in the 16th China Intelligent Robot Conference.
+- 2023, Awarded Yuequn Excellence Scholarship for exemplary performance in moral and academic performances.
-- 2020, Awarded the Second Prize in the 7th "catch" National College Student Internet Software Design Competition.
+- 2021, Awarded the Gold Award in the Seventh "Internet+" College Students Innovation and Entrepreneurship Competition in Anhui Province.
 - 2021, Awarded the Second Prize in the First Graduate Innovation and Entrepreneurship Competition of the Science Island Graduate Double Innovation and Entrepreneurship Center.
-- 2021, Awarded the Gold Award in the Seventh "Internet+" College Students Innovation and Entrepreneurship Competition in Anhui Province.
+- 2020, Awarded the Second Prize in the 7th "Catch" National College Student Internet Software Design Competition.
-- 2023, Awarded the Excellent Paper Award in the 16th China intelligent Robot Conference.
+- 2019, Awarded the Second Prize in the Big Data of Smart City Innovative Applications University of Science and Technology of China Campus Algorithm Invitational Competition.
 - 2019 to 2023, USTC The First Prize Scholarship.
-- 2023, Awarded Yuequn Excellence Scholarship  for exemplary performance in  moral and academic performances.

 <!--